What’s Happening

 FHS Hours in 2026

-The Freedom Historical Society is open every Wednesday from 10 AM to noon and every Saturday from 10 AM to 1 PM through October 12.
+The Freedom Historical Society is open every Wednesday from 10 AM to Noon and every Saturday from 10 AM to 1 PM through October 12.

 We will have special hours during Freedom Old Home Week, July 24 to August 2.
 The Museum will be open Monday through Saturday 10 AM to 1 PM.